Own crypto with confidence

 Thanks to the Internet, there is plenty of information on cryptocurrency investing right at your fingertips.
 Standout resources include courses by Udemy, Blockgeeks and Trader Cobb.

-Finder of course has a huge range of cryptocurrency guides, which can be accessed through our cryptocurrency homepage.
+Finder, of course, has a huge range of cryptocurrency guides, which you can access through our cryptocurrency homepage.

-Many exchanges, such as Coinbase and Binance, also provide guides and educational content to help you navigate this new field.
-Coinbase will even reward you with cryptocurrency through its Coinbase Earn program.
+Many exchanges, such as Coinbase, also provide guides and educational content to help you navigate this new field.
+Coinbase even rewards you with cryptocurrency through its Coinbase Earn programme.

 Cryptocurrency markets are one of the most volatile markets that can be traded.
 Double-digit price swings occur regularly.

 Like any good investment, the key to mitigating risk is diversification.
-It is always advisable to spread the risk across multiple cryptocurrencies, which means that your portfolio is not overly weighted by an individual token.
+It’s always advisable to spread the risk across multiple cryptocurrencies, which means that your portfolio isn’t overly weighted by an individual token.
 Your cryptocurrency investments should also be part of a large portfolio of assets.

 Can you invest in cryptocurrency if you’re under 18?

-Cryptocurrencies can be invested in at any age.
-The age limit will vary from service to service.
-For example, you must be over 18 to use Coinbase.
+You can invest in cryptocurrencies at any age.
+However, the age limit varies from service to service – for example, you must be over 18 to use Coinbase.

 How can you invest in altcoins?

 Altcoins are offered by many of the major cryptocurrency exchanges.
-While some can be purchased using fiat currency (USD, GBP, AUD, EUR), many require Bitcoin or Ethereum to complete the exchange.
+While you can buy some using fiat currency (GBP, USD, AUD, EUR), many require Bitcoin or Ethereum to complete the exchange.

 How much money do you need to invest in cryptocurrency?

-There is no set amount required in order to invest in cryptocurrency.
-There are services that enable cryptocurrency purchases for as little as 1 EUR.
+There’s no set amount required in order to invest in crypto – in fact there are even services that let you buy it for as little as £1.